 Skate skiing uses a back and forth motion like roller blades or ice skates to fly across the snow.
 Photo: Theresa Ho

-Once you’re comfortable with classic cross country, come back to try skate skiing.
+Once you’re comfortable with classic cross country skiing in Yosemite, come back to try skate skiing.
 Instead of a walking motion, skate skiers use a side-to-side movement like someone on ice skates or rollerblades.
 Combine that with extra-long poles for even more propulsion, and skate skiers can really fly.
 If you are on the groomed trails, you may see them sailing by in the wide center lane between the striding ski tracks.
 Skate skiing is also highly aerobic.
 If stride skiing is like walking – whether you’re out for a stroll or taking a brisk walk – skate skiing is like running.
 You can slow the pace, but per unit time, it’s going to take more energy than striding.

 A third “style” of Nordic skiing, also available at Badger Pass’ Nordic Center, focuses on the downhill aspect of the sport.
-For those accustomed to downhill skiing, XC skis are lighter and harder to control on the downhill.
+For those accustomed to downhill skiing, cross country skis are lighter and harder to control on the downhill.
 Plus, the free heel makes it even more essential to maintain front-back balance.
 If you get thrown forward on your skis, it’s easy to pivot on the toe-binding and end up face-first in the snow.
 In order to compensate for that, free-heel skiers adopted a special stance with one foot slightly ahead of the other in what’s known as a telemark turn.
 Another way to make downhilling easier is to adjust the design of the skis.
 Take a classic ski, make it wider and heavier, and add metal edges to cut into hard-packed snow.
 Throw in a curvier shape more suited to turning with stiffer boots and bindings for more control.
 Now you have a telemark ski.
 The Nordic Center at Badger Pass offers a range of telemark ski options from straight-sided skis with metal edges to shaped skis that are perfectly at home on the slopes at the downhill ski area.

 The Nordic Center at Badger Pass rents all types of Nordic skis (classic, skate and telemark) along with poles and boots, so you have everything you need to get started in one place.
 Cross country ski rentals are typically a fraction of what downhill gear will cost, so this is an affordable way to explore and slide on the snow.